sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

 :status: draft

-A while ago, I have made a quick `article/demo </autoscaling-with-heat-and-ceilometer>`_ of how to use Ceilometer instead of the builtin emulated Amazon CloudWatch resources of Heat.
+A while ago, I had made a quick `article/demo </autoscaling-with-heat-and-ceilometer>`_ of how to use Ceilometer instead of the built-in emulated Amazon CloudWatch resources of Heat.

-To resume, when you were creating a stack, instances of this stack generate notification that were received by Ceilometer, then converted into samples and written to a database; usually MongoDB.
-On another side Heat, creates some alarms using ceilometer-api that will trigger the Geat autoscaling actions.
+To extend on the previous post, when you create a stack, instances of the stack generated notification that were received by Ceilometer and converted into samples to be written to a database; usually MongoDB.
+On the other end, Heat creates some alarms using Ceilometer API that would trigger the Heat autoscaling actions.
-These alarms define some rules against statistics on the previously recorded samples.
+These alarms defined some rules against statistics based on the previously recorded samples.
 These statistics were computed on the fly when the alarms were evaluated.

 The main issue was that the performance for evaluating all the defined alarms directly was tied to the number of alarms and to the complexity of computing the statistics.
-The computation of statistics would result in a map reduce in MongoDB.
-Therefore, the more you would have ceilometer-alarm-evaluator workers and nodes, the more your MongoDB would do map reduce operations in parallel.
+The computation of a statistic would result in a map reduce in MongoDB.
+Therefore, where additional ceilometer-alarm-evaluator workers and nodes would result in additional MongoDB map reduce operations in parallel.

-In order to reduce the time between the receiving of a measure that would trigger alarm and the moment that alarm is evaluated and triggered, you need more workers and nodes and a solid and rapid MongoDB.
+In order to reduce the time between alarm evalutions, more workers and nodes are required as well as a solid MongoDB configuration to handle the load.

 Starting with Kilo, Ceilometer has a new dispatcher driver: Gnocchi.
 Instead of writing samples directly into the database, Ceilometer converts them into